 In-depth study of financial accounting theory and practice primarily related to assets.
 Offered every semester.
+Prerequisite: ACCT 211 with a minimum grade of C.

 ACCT 352.
 Intermediate Accounting II.
 3 Hours.

 In-depth study of financial accounting theory and practice primarily related to liabilities and stockholders' equity.
 Offered every semester.
 Prerequisite: ACCT 351 with a minimum grade of C and FIN 321 with a minimum grade of C.